 Everyone Deserves To Control Their Own Health Care

 In BC, people with involuntary status under the Mental Health Act have no right to control what psychiatric treatment they receive.
 People are ‘deemed’ to consent to all psychiatric treatment and can be forcibly administered psychotropic medications and electroconvulsive shock therapy.
 CLAS is fighting to ensure that people can control their own health care and have their loved ones involved in making decisions when needed.
-BC is the only province in Canada that gives doctors the absolute and unchecked power to force psychiatric treatment on all involuntary patients without consent.
-CLAS is pushing for BC to recognize the health care consent rights that the rest of Canada recognized many years ago.

 Many people who are involuntary patients under the Mental Health Act – whether they are in hospital or living in the community on leave – are capable of making their own treatment decisions, but they have no legal right to do so.
 Doctors are not legally required to assess whether the person is capable of making treatment decisions before forcing psychiatric treatment against the person’s will.
 This disturbing approach to forced treatment reinforces hurtful stereotypes by equating having mental health problems with being mentally incapable.